wsa138/google-homepage/README.md

 This is a project where I will recreate the google search engine web page.

 Skills that are demonstrated will include:
-- Moving elements around on the page.
+- Adding elements to the web page.
-- Setting fixed elements such as headers and footers on the page.
+- Positioning elements on the web page.
-- Centering elements on the page.
+- Styling elements in external style sheet.
-- Using an image on the web page.
+- Customizing pointer interactions with the web page elements.
-- Using an external style sheet to style the page.
+- Adding nav bars to the web page.
-- Use classes and ids to style elements with CSS.
+- Added links to actual google webpages.